-Because I can, here are three final honorable-mention books that nearly made this list:
+Because I can, here are four final honorable-mention books that nearly made this list:

 - Frankenstein by Mary Shelley: Another truly genius, haunting, mind-shattering novel that ranks among my favorite books of all time.
 What does it truly mean to be human?
 What does it truly mean to be a monster?